 At first, I had no interest in seeing this movie but a buddy of mine, whose film tastes heavily clash with my own, suggested it with high praise.
 The pitch was “time travel with a war against aliens that look like Cloverfield monsters“.
 Sure, that doesn’t quite scream “Oscar Worthy” but it was enough to capture my attention.
 However, I found myself furiously confused at the shoddy writing, excessive plot bandaids, and countless excuses the movie makes at trying to justify its absurd logic, or more accurately, its absence from logic, that I simply can’t recommend this movie to anyone ever.

 I want to share that I wrote down my thoughts throughout the movie on the Notes app on my phone so as not to miss a beat.
-By the time the film’s 138-minute runtime came to a close, I quickly skimmed it to clear any obvious typos but I refuse to go back and be more thorough because this movie sucks so bad, it doesn’t deserve that level of quality editing.
+By the time the film’s 138-minute runtime came to a close, I quickly skimmed it to clear any obvious typos but I refuse to go back and be more thorough because this movie sucks so bad, that it doesn’t deserve that level of quality editing.
 So while there are obvious spoilers ahead, just know that I wrote this as best as I could in the moment but will not go back again to enhance it.
 If writer Zach Dean chose to write this movie as poorly as he chose to do, I can do the same with my review.
 Here’s to you, Zachary.

 The movie begins with your typical main character introduction of Dan Forester, an American Everyman with the most cliche sci-fi backstory of all time- a hunky science teacher with a military background having served two tours in Iraq.
-Dan has the perfect family big dreams.
+Dan has the perfect family and big dreams.
 But all that changes when a group of time-traveling military soldiers appear during a World Cup in Qatar and reveal that mankind is about to face extinction at the hands of an alien race.

 Right off the bat, I couldn’t help but notice a really poor entrance for the time-traveling military.
 Not so much the context of arriving during the World Cup- there’s practically no better event to get your message out with the whole world watching.
-More so the production value, or laughably lack thereof when they arrive so clearly on wires before delivery an incredibly forced and jarring segment of unnatural dialogue, only in English by the groups leader, an attractive female who for some reason has time to put on flattering makeup before heading across space and time to warn the past of impending doom less than a year away.
+More so the production value, or laughably lack thereof when they arrive so clearly on wires before delivery of an incredibly forced and jarring segment of unnatural dialogue, only in English by the group’s leader, an attractive female who for some reason has time to put on flattering makeup before heading across space and time to warn the past of impending doom less than a year away.
 On top of that, I couldn’t help but feel that what follows, a montage of the world over accepting the message with little resistance or skepticism, felt incredibly rushed.
 I get that the writers probably felt that the audiences need not worry about that exposition and conflict bullshit in order to jump right into the following scene where Chris Pratt takes off his shirt to reveal his rippling abs, but whatever.

-Despite Dan feeling his life is meant to have greater purpose, he doesn’t immediately jump at the opportunity to serve his country and the entire human race by traveling to the future to fight what with his military background, he is forced into it by means of a draft.
+Despite Dan feeling his life is meant to have a greater purpose, he doesn’t immediately jump at the opportunity to serve his country and the entire human race by traveling to the future to fight what with his military background, he is forced into it by means of a draft.
 The military has banded together with the world over to force every able body into the war of tomorrow by slapping on an armband that acts as a transceiver of sorts and tracks the wearer and can also zap you through time or something.

 Naturally, Dan’s wife hates the idea and asks him to turn his back on the human race by visiting his estranged and also hunky father, James (J.K.
 Simmons), and requesting that through his unlimited engineering knowledge and distrust of the government, to remove the arm device safely so Dan can avoid the draft.
-I couldn’t help but feel as if destiny came knocking and Dan repeatedly slammed the door in its face like he were dealing with pesky Jehovah’s witnesses.
+I couldn’t help but feel as if destiny came knocking and Dan repeatedly slammed the door in its face like he was dealing with pesky Jehovah’s witnesses.

-At first, James distrusts his son showing up out of the blue, considering their disconnect, and Dan gets furious since his father was the one who abandoned him and his mother in the first place decades earlier.
+At first, James distrusts his son for showing up out of the blue, considering their disconnect, and Dan gets furious since his father was the one who abandoned him and his mother in the first place decades earlier.
 The two are unable to reconcile with each other and Dan leaves with the device still attached.

 So far, everything in the story seems too rushed, too quickly skimmed over, too convenient, and at the best of times, glaringly flawed all just to mark off another “what it takes to make a sci-fi-movie” checkbox.